 Last week I was contacted by a recruiter looking for a principal for a school near here.
 He was new to recruiting and had done a LinkedIn search for possible candidates in this area.
-His challenge was not only was he new to recruiting, he was new to educational recruiting and knew nothing about the school, the role, or the sector.
+His challenge was not only that he was new to recruiting; he was new to educational recruiting and knew nothing about the school, the role, or the sector.
 I know this particular school.
-It is not a particularly good one, and is owned by a for-profit company owned by venture capitalists and known for its emphasis of extracting profit.
+It is not a particularly good one, and is owned by a for-profit company owned by venture capitalists and known for its emphasis on extracting profit.
 Its principals are not principals, but bureaucrats in a top-down structure who are charged with implementing central-office policies and procedures.

 I politely declined.
 This recruiter might strike it lucky with a young, ambitious go-getter looking for his/her first move up, but if so, this person won't stay.
 He might strike it lucky and get a pencil-pusher who stays long enough that he doesn't have to repay his commission, However, he won't find an effective principal because he doesn't know what he is doing, So why did this company choose him to do their hiring?